 “The result – the quiet lanes, the proximity of the Heath, the veritable festival of English domestic architecture, the fruit tree in every garden, the world-renowned girls’ school, the parish church by Lutyens – surpasses even the original high ideals of its conservationist foundation.

 “More than a village, more even than London’s most beautiful village (for such a term is too subjective), Hampstead Garden Suburb is nothing less than the Model Village.

 “Such village perfection as was only imaginable in 1907 made real – and never yet surpassed.”

-The Golders Green & Hampstead Garden Suburb walk takes place at 2.30 pm on Saturday, April 27.
+The Golders Green & Hampstead Garden Suburb – Arts & Crafts Utopia walk takes place at 10.45 am on Sunday, April 19.
 Meet Karen just outside the exit of Golders Green Tube.